KDE Visual Design Group/HIG/Toolbox

 - The keyboards shortcuts may change if they can be edited by the user.
 Don't forget to update the tooltip when needed.

-This page was last modified on 30 March 2016, at 12:21.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 30 March 2016, at 12:21.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.